IBM/CodeEngine/README.md

   This will show how to submit a Job from an Application based on an incoming HTTP request to the Application.
 - [bind-job](bind-job)<br>
-  This will create an instance of DB2 in the IBM Cloud and then ask Code Engine to bind it to a Batch Job so we can access it from the Job.
+  This will create an instance of Event Streams in the IBM Cloud and then ask Code Engine to bind it to a Batch Job so we can access it from the Job.
 The credentials, etc. will be injected into the Job via environment variables.
 - [job2app](job2app)<br>
   This will demostrate how to create a simple Batch Job and how to have it